jloads/logo/README.md

 # logo
 Concept of logo

-    Font in use HKGrotesk-Bold designed by Hanken Design Co. and licensed under Open Font License.
-Icon Designed by Pham Duy Phuong Hung

 ## Font
 Font in use <a target="_blank" href="https://hanken.co/product/hk-grotesk/">HKGrotesk-Bold</a> designed by
 <a target="_blank" href="https://hanken.co/">Hanken Design Co.</a>